csc572-spring2025/spotify-analyzer/README.md

 npm i
 ```

-3. Run the development server (install node.js using `npm install` if needed)
+3. Run the development server:

 Start the server by running